-Cluster headaches are terrible attacks of pain that affect one side of the head, usually around the eye.
-The cause for them is not completely clear but it does have a tendency to run in families and occurs more in people that smoke.
-They are not very common but can affect anyone.
-Cluster headaches usually occur in clusters, occurring every day around the same time, for several weeks at a time, before they stop.
-They can recur yearly and can be lifelong.
-They can be triggered by things such as alcohol and even strong smells.
+Cluster headaches (CH) are terrible attacks of pain – sometimes called the worst pain you can imagine - that affect one side of the head, usually around the eye.
+The cause for them is not completely clear but they have a tendency to run in families and occur more commonly in people that smoke.
+They can also be triggered by things such as alcohol and even strong smells.

 Cluster headaches occur in attacks and come on quickly.
 The attacks usually last for between 15 minutes and several hours and can happen multiple times a day.
 They are very severe, intense sharp pains on one side of the head or face.
 Commonly it happens around the eyes, causing pain behind the eye, and the eye can water and look bloodshot, or the pupil can look constricted (small).
 You may also experience a blocked or runny nose, and occasionally sweating.

-Simple painkillers like paracetamol and ibuprofen are not usually very effective for treating cluster headaches.
+Simple painkillers like paracetamol and ibuprofen aren’t usually effective at treating cluster headaches.
 The symptoms of cluster headaches can be really debilitating and affect your ability to function when the attacks happen.
 If you've already been diagnosed, it may be worthwhile letting your employers know in advance so that they can make the necessary provisions.

-Your doctor may be able to prescribe you a medication to take as soon as an attack starts.
-A common drug is sumatriptan, which can be taken as an injection just underneath the skin or as a nasal spray.
-It's a drug that acts fast to reduce your symptoms within 30 minutes – it's not a painkiller as such, but targets cluster headaches.
-Sumatriptan and other triptans also target migraines, and for this can be given as an injection, nasal spray or tablet, but tablet form is not effective for cluster headaches.
+Your doctor may be able to prescribe you a medication to take as soon as an attack starts and this is a common drug called sumatriptan, which can be taken as an injection just underneath the skin or as a nasal spray.
+It's a drug that acts fast to reduce your symptoms, sometimes within 8-10 minutes after an injection, but tablets can take up to half an hour to work and sometimes don’t work at all.
+Sumatriptan isn’t a painkiller as such, but targets cluster headaches.
+Sumatriptan and other triptans also target migraines, and for this can be given as an injection, nasal spray or tablet, but the tablet form is often ineffective for cluster headaches.

-Continuous inhalation of oxygen for 20 minutes using a mask without holes is also said to provide fast-acting pain relief.
+Continuous inhalation of oxygen for 20 minutes using a mask without holes is also said to provide fast-acting pain relief and if you would like to try this type of treatment you’ll need to speak with your doctor about being prescribed it.

 Transcutaneous vagus nerve stimulation uses a low dose electrical current to stimulate the nerves in your neck.
 They can be used for attacks and before attacks to prevent them.
 This is only available via a specialist.